Page Loading

 The value of an Advanced Innovation Voucher is up to £20,000 of grant funding.
 The company match is a mix of in-kind and cash contributions.

-Applications can be made from all industry sectors and the proposed collaborative project should lead to new products, services and processes that will benefit the company, the university or college and the Scottish economy.
+Interface welcomes applications from all industry sectors and the proposed collaborative project should lead to new products, services and processes that will benefit the company, the university or college and the Scottish economy.

 Am I eligible?